-Each Santa paintbrush ornament needs three pieces of felt.
+Next, cut out three pieces of felt for each Santa ornament.
 Two of the pieces are simple rectangles.
 I made the rectangular pieces long enough to wrap around the entire paint bush.
 The mustache is the most fun to cut out!
 Cut a third rectangle, fold in half, and cut a fun mustache shape.
 Oh and don’t worry, all mustache’s are different!

 Step 3- Hot glue

 Once everything is cut out, heat up that hot glue gun!
 You’re almost done!
 Simply glue the 3 pieces of felt to each paintbrush.

 I made these Santa as minimal as possible, so adding Santa’s face could not be easier!
 All you have to do is use a Sharpie marker to make two dots for eyes directly above the mustache.
 Voila!
 Santa’s face comes alive!

 Step 5- Add ribbon